CS 112

 • accessor methods that can be used to obtain the value of each field

 • mutator methods that can be used to change the value of each field.
+These methods should ensure that a is always even, and that b is greater than or equal to 0.0.
 Attempts to assign an invalid value should produce an IllegalArgumentException.

-• a constructor that takes a seatCode and a seatRow and initializes the fields using those values.
+• a constructor that takes values for a and b and initializes the fields using those values.
 Attempts to assign an invalid value should produce an IllegalArgumentException.
 Take advantage of the error-checking code that is already present in the mutator methods that you defined for changing the values of the fields.

 No other methods are required.